University of Michigan African Presidential Scholars (UMAPS) Program 2022/2023 (Fully-funded)

 Review and selection will be made by a multidisciplinary faculty committee at the University of Michigan and will be based on the following:

-- Academic fit of the candidate with others selected in the cycle and with the areas of interest described in the Scholarly Program section.
+- Academic fit of the candidate with others selected in the cycle and with the areas of interest described in the Scholarly Program section – it is their hope to facilitate scholarly networks;

 - Support of the candidate’s home institution.